Essential Duties include the following. Other duties may be assigned.

 To perform this job successfully, the individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.

-- Proven integrity, leadership, and a thorough knowledge of swimming are required.
+- Proven integrity, leadership, and a thorough knowledge of cross country and track & field are required.

 - Candidate should possess a strong commitment and ability to motivate, teach, counsel and recruit academically qualified student-athletes.

 - Must have valid driver’s license.